Structured Decision Making (SDM) Safety Plans

 • When a family has been assessed on the SDM Reunification Reassessment as Low or Moderate Risk and as having Strong/Adequate Visitation quality but there is concern that a safety threat is still present in the home, SDM Safety Plans can be developed with the family and its network to see if they can follow through with safety interventions for a period of time prior to the child(ren) returning to the home.
 This might allow the Reunification Safety Assessment portion (Part C) to result in a “Safe With Plan” Safety Decision.

-The SDM Safety Plan cannot be used if:
+The SDM Safety Plan cannot be used if all children are being detained.

 SDM Safety Plan Duration